rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

+---

 ## Transaction Manager

 A transaction manager can be any device, although it's recommended to use a dedicated laptop that you can install a Linux flavor such as [Ubuntu](https://ubuntu.com/).
-You will still be using [Tails OS](https://tails.boum.org/) on a USB drive; however, it's recommended to *also* install a Bitcoin client (such as [Electrum](https://electrum.org/#home) or [Sparrow](https://www.sparrowwallet.com/)) on the transaction manager directly.
-You can optionally use this client as a decoy or *honeypot*.
+However, it is recommended to use [Tails OS](https://tails.boum.org/) on a USB drive for the added privacy and security.

 ### Honeypot

-Your transaction manager should be via Tails OS with a persistent xPub.
+Your real **transaction manager** should be via Tails OS with a persistent xPub (see below).
-However, you may want to install Sparrow normally with a hot wallet that you can use for testing.
+However, you may want to install [Sparrow](https://www.sparrowwallet.com/) or [Electrum](https://electrum.org/#home) with a hot wallet and use that for testing.
 This can also serve as a honeypot, that is, a Bitcoin wallet decoy.
+If someone comes looking for Bitcoin, a honeypot can act as an effective decoy.